Samuel Cochran: Legacy

-Between the two hospitals at Hwai-Yuen and his role with the United Board for Christian Colleges in China, Dr. Cochran has touched the lives of many.
-In his book, Dr. Cochran notes that he would commonly receive letters from past patients who he helped.
+Between the two hospitals at Huaiyuan and his role with the United Board for Christian Colleges in China, Cochran has touched the lives of many.
+In his book, Cochran notes that he would commonly receive letters from past patients who he helped.

-Additionally, Dr. Cochran was actually at the forefront of implementing teaching hospitals and nursing schools.
+Additionally, Cochran was actually at the forefront of implementing teaching hospitals and nursing schools.
 The early development of the practice of nursing in China came from missionary medicine and private foundations predominantly.
 Moreover, Peking Union Medical College, one of the medical departments combined to form Cheeloo University School of Medicine while Cochran was there, was one of the best nursing schools in China at the time.